White Castle Sliders Recipe

 Hamburger meat covered with cheddar cheese

-• Remove from oven and add the tops of the rolls (the bottom part of the rolls will just sit on the counter) and place back in the oven for about 5 more minutes.
+• Add the tops of the rolls (the bottom part of the rolls will just sit on the counter.)
+Bake for about 5 more minutes.

-• Take it out of the oven.
-Slice the meat with a pizza cutter and pick up the slider/top bun with a spatula and set it on the bottom bun.
+• Remove from oven.
+Slice the meat into individual sliders with a pizza cutter.
+Pick up the slider meat and its top bun with a spatula and set it on the bottom bun.

 Notes